(Disclosure: Some of the links below may be affiliate links)

 There is one good thing about the car insurance system in Switzerland.
 If you do not drive your car for a while, you can put your license plates on hold.

-For the duration when the license plates are on hold, you are not required to pay liability insurance.
+When the license plates are on hold, you are not required to pay liability insurance.
 It means that your insurance will have to reimburse you the amount for the months without your license plates.

 7. Change car